South Africans angered by rail delays burn carriages in Cape Town

-CAPE TOWN, June 13 Angry South African commuters have set fire to train carriages, attacked shops and overturned vehicles in Cape Town's main train station after hours of delays to services.
+CAPE TOWN, June 13 (Reuters) - Angry South African commuters have set fire to train carriages, attacked shops and overturned vehicles in Cape Town's main train station after hours of delays to services.

 Eight carriages were set alight at the station on Monday night, the train operator Metrorail said.
 Video posted on social media showed carriages engulfed in flames, and smoke from the fires was visible from across the city.